glpi-project/doc-agent/source/plugins/index.rst

 GLPI Agent is provided with few HTTP server plugins which are all disabled by default but can extend the HTTP interface with few nice features.
-Regarding security, the `SSL Server plugin <ssl-server-plugin.html>`_ can be used to encrypt HTTP exchange using SSL protocol and with GLPI Agent 1.5 nightly, the `Basic Authentication Server Plugin <basic-authentication-server-plugin.html>`_ can be used in combination to require authentication (See :ref:`basic-authentication-use-cases`).
+Regarding security, the `SSL Server plugin <ssl-server-plugin.html>`_ can be used to encrypt HTTP exchange using SSL protocol and with GLPI Agent 1.5, the `Basic Authentication Server Plugin <basic-authentication-server-plugin.html>`_ can be used in combination to require authentication (See :ref:`basic-authentication-use-cases`).

 Plugins